grafana/agent/docs/sources/flow/setup/install/kubernetes.md

 ---
-description: Learn how to install Grafana Agent in flow mode on Kubernetes
+description: Learn how to deploy Grafana Agent in flow mode on Kubernetes
-title: Install Grafana Agent in flow mode on Kubernetes
+title: Deploy Grafana Agent in flow mode on Kubernetes
 menuTitle: Kubernetes
 weight: 200
 aliases:
  - ../../install/kubernetes/
 ---

-# Install Grafana Agent in flow mode on Kubernetes
+# Deploy Grafana Agent in flow mode on Kubernetes

-Grafana Agent can be installed on Kubernetes by using the Helm chart for Grafana Agent.
+Grafana Agent can be deployed on Kubernetes by using the Helm chart for Grafana Agent.

 ## Before you begin